withsapling/sapling/packages/auth/README.md

 # @sapling/auth

-⚠️ **Experimental** - This package is in early development and not ready for production use.

-A simple OAuth authentication library for Hono applications with support for Google and GitHub providers.
+The easiest OAuth implementation for Hono.
+Add Google and GitHub authentication to your app with minimal configuration.

 ## Features

-- OAuth 2.0 authentication with Google and GitHub
-- JWT-based access tokens with refresh token support
-- Configurable cookie options for security
-- Database adapter pattern for flexible storage
+- **🚀 Minimal Setup** - Get OAuth working in 3 lines of code
+- **📱 Mobile Ready** - Automatic JSON responses for mobile/API clients
-- Built-in CSRF protection
+- **🔒 Secure by Default** - JWT tokens, refresh tokens, CSRF protection
-- TypeScript support
+- **🎨 Flexible** - Bring your own database or use built-in in-memory storage
+- **⚡ Auto-Refresh** - Automatic token refresh with built-in middleware

 ## Installation